basho-labs/little_riak_book/en/03-developers.md

 Content-Length: 0
 ```

 You can extract this key from the `Location` value.
-Other than not being pretty, this key is just as if you defined your own key via PUT.
+Other than not being pretty, this key is treated the same as if you defined your own key via PUT.

 <h5>Body</h5>